 The “virtues of the spirit” help us conquer our failings and balance our lives.
 In this way, we do not need to dominate others; it is just the opposite.
 We can then open our hearts and lives to promote friendliness, compassion, and happiness to everyone and everything.

 Our inborn spiritual desire to seek the unknown and explore our awareness is what fuels our journey.
 You do this as you create a path of your own.
 Mythologies are signposts that show us that we can do it.
 They point the way, but we all have different lives.
 We must find our way.

+Your soul path is unique.
+Don’t get distracted or sidetracked by religious dogma.
 Above all, regularly connect with the source of being.
-Develop a path without the confines of organized religion.
 Learn about and use the ancient spiritual technologies of spiritual exploration to forge your path.
 Namaste.
 “Blessed Be.”

 Are you interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.